hpe-dev-incubator/hpe-dev-portal/content/blog/infrastructure-as-code-on-hpe-greenlake-using-terraform.md

 > Note: You need to remember the API Client secret key, as it’s not displayed anymore after creation.

-Finally, you’ll need your Tenand ID as shown from the HPE GreenLake console under your profile icon, API Access
+Finally, you’ll need your Tenant ID as shown from the HPE GreenLake console under your profile icon, API Access

 ![GreenLake Tenant ID](/img/greenlaketenantid.png "GreenLake Tenant ID")